Student Transportation Services

 • NLPS may send out an automated call out through School Messenger to notify parents with a phone call, email or text.
 Parents may also receive a push notification through the School Messenger app.

-• Cancellations may be shared on our Facebook page, on our school Facebook page, or in our Northern Lights Public Schools Bus Updates group.
+• Cancellations may be shared on our Facebook page, and on our school Facebook pages.

 Administrative Procedure 131 - Inclement Weather Disruptions to Transportation and Classroom Schedules outlines the difference between buses being cancelled, classes being cancelled and schools being closed.
 It is important to understand the difference so you know what to do when each of those scenarios occurs.